 If you’re not sure where to start, check out Welove2ski.
 This is a useful site with loads of information on all the major resorts, including plus and minus points for each.

 Your choice of location may also depend on the snow levels of the different resorts.
-For first timers, have a read of my top snow sure resorts post, which covers some of the best locations in France, and where you are pretty much guaranteed snow between December and April.
+For first timers, have a read of my posts covering the best snow sure locations in France and Austria, where you are pretty much guaranteed snow between December and April.

 The biggest and best choice of chalets are in France, so I would recommend starting there, unless you want to ski in Austria, Switzerland or Italy.